slittorin/home-assistant-configuration/README.md

 We want to have gather information from our SMA Solar inverter (that also gets information from Home Manager 2.0), to gather information about load, loads and yields.

-1. Add integration 'SMA Solar' with the following parameters:
+1. Add integration `SMA Solar` with the following parameters:
    - `Host`: IP of the SMA Inverter (that we have set fixed IP on).
    - Check `Uses an SSL certificate`.
    - Remove check for `Verify SSL certificate`.